adragonite/UnityJSON/README.md

     }
 }

-var deserializer = new SpecialDeserializer();
-var obj = JSON.Deserialize<MySpecialClass>(jsonString, deserializer);
+mySpecialObject.FeedJSON(jsonString, new SpecialDeserializer());
 ```

 When the `Deserializer.Deserialize` method is called, it first tries to
-instantiate the object with the `Deserializer.TryInstantiate` method, if
+instantiate the object with its assigned instantiater.
-that fails, then the regular type based instantiation is performed.
 When
 the object is instantiated, the `Deserializer.DeserializeOn` method is called
 on the object.
 This first tries the custom `Deserializer.TryDeserialize`
+method, then `IDeserializable.Deserialize` if the object implements the interface,
-method and then performs the regular framework deserialization if that fails.
+and finally performs the regular framework deserialization if all fails.

 The classes that are deserialized with the `Deserializer.TryDeserialize` method
 do not receive deserialization lifecycle calls from `IDeserializationListener`.